Cost curves

 Textbook Reading: Chapter 2 (Intro, Section 2.1 and 2.2, pp. 39-54)

-Here is a good video on the law of diminishing marginal returns:
+Here is a video explaining the concept of the planning horizon:

 My favourite example of the importance of having an intuitive understanding of the shape of average costs curves is this one: